DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 * \<source directory\> is the root `isis` directory of the ISIS source tree, i.e. `/scratch/this_is_an_example/ISIS3/isis`.
 From the build directory, this is `../isis`

+* Executables are no longer in an application's directory.
+When running in debug mode, it is important to give the correct path to an application's executable.
+Executables are located in build/bin and install/bin.
+Example using ddt with $ISISROOT set to the build directory:
+  * `ddt $ISISROOT/bin/<application_name>`

 ## New Environmental Variable meanings
 `$ISISROOT` is no longer the ISIS3 source directory. `$ISISROOT` is now either the CMake build directory for development or the install directory for running a deployed copy of ISIS.